custom home designer in Greenville SC | Upstate SC, Sc midlands & Western NC

 They can work.
 Here’s where they usually don’t.

-The challenge is that they’re not designed for your property, your builder, or how you want to live in the home.
-Most end up being modified once real-world conditions are considered.
+Stock plans aren’t designed for your property, your builder, or how you want to live in the home.
+Most end up being modified once real-world conditions are factored in.

 Where That Becomes A Problem